 citizens should have the right to refuse to pay taxes for military purposes.

-After 15 years of going through all the legal stages, they finally received a definitive 'no' from the German Constitutional Court, nevertheless accompanied by respectful comments from the judges.
-In 1993, the
+After 15 years of navigating through all the legal stages, they finally received a final 'no' from the German Constitutional Court, although accompanied by respectful comments from the judges.
+Nevertheless, in 1993 they were delegated to accept the Aachen Peace Prize on behalf of the Peace Tax Network Initiative.
+As a

 late teenager, however, I must admit that I felt a sense of relief when that journey came